 Another area where Google reigns is in multiple voice commands.
 While it’s best to keep things short and sweet, you can often combine two commands in the same sentence, for instance, by saying “set the volume to 5 and play NPR” or “turn on the bedroom and bathroom.”
 It’s a time-saver that feels more natural to boot.

 As you’d assume, Amazon and Google default to first-party services whenever possible.
 That includes calendars, lists, reminders, music, and more.
 Alexa for example defaults to Amazon Music, while Assistant is hooked into YouTube Music.
 There are free versions of both of those, but you’ll need to pay up if you want to hear specific songs on-demand.
-Otherwise you’ll just get “stations” based on your requests.
+Otherwise you’ll just get shuffling or “stations” based on your requests.

 There’s no direct equivalent of Prime on Google’s side.
 Still, if you spring for YouTube Premium, you’ll not only get ad-free videos but access to YouTube Music Premium, which offers perks similar to Amazon Music Unlimited.
 You can subscribe to Music Premium on its own, but in the US, going full Premium costs just $2 extra per month, making it the better deal.
 Google Photos is free as long as you stay under your Google account’s 15GB storage threshold (or around 1TB if you have Google Fiber).
 You’ll have to buy a Google One subscription to expand that capacity.

 If you're a diehard YouTube fan, you're going to want Assistant.